-Jamie Pleydell-Bouverie is an Engagement and Dialogue Officer at the European Institute of Peace.
-He manages EIP’s ‘European Policy Support’ programme which aims to strengthen European policies and strategies for conflict resolution.
+Jamie Pleydell-Bouverie is a Senior Programme Officer at the European Institute of Peace.
+He manages the Institute’s ‘European Policy Support’ programme which aims to strengthen European policies and strategies for conflict resolution.

 He has a Master of Arts in International Relations from the Johns Hopkins University’s School of Advanced International Studies and a Bachelor of Arts in Theology from the University of Cambridge.